TH3ndr1/flashcards/docs/architecture-study-sets.md

 *   **Phased Rollout:**
     1. Implement the Tagging system first (data model, backend actions, UI in editor).
-    2. Implement the `StudySet` entity and basic query resolution (e.g., filtering by tags/decks).
+    2. Implement the `StudySet` entity and the core query resolution (`resolveStudyQuery` action, potentially with DB function).
+Test thoroughly.
+    3. Implement the `cardActions.getCardsByIds` and `progressActions.updateCardProgress` actions.
-    3. Refactor `useStudySession` and the study page UI to consume the new query mechanism.
+    4. Refactor `useStudySession` and the study page UI to consume the new query mechanism, card fetching, and progress update actions.
-    4. Build the UI for creating/managing `StudySets`.
+    5. Build the UI for creating/managing `StudySets` (`StudySetBuilder`, `StudySetSelector`).
 *   **Tagging UI:** Needs careful design for usability within the card editing flow.
 *   **Query Builder UI (`StudySetBuilder`):** Requires a user-friendly interface to construct potentially complex queries without overwhelming the user.
 *   **Data Migration:** No significant data migration is needed for existing cards/decks, but users will need to start adding tags.
+*   **Progress Update Action:** Implementing `progressActions.updateCardProgress` is essential to avoid inefficiently updating entire decks when only a single card's progress changes in a cross-deck study session.

 ## 7. Future Considerations

 *   Sharing Study Sets between users.
 *   More advanced query operators (e.g., date ranges, regular expressions on content).
 *   System-generated Study Sets (e.g., "Due for Review Today").
 *   Analytics on Study Set usage.